uon-nuget/UoN.ZipBuilder/README.md

 - Use of Zip64 is configurable.
 - Shallow directories of files (non-recursive) can be added quickly and easily
 - Text content can be written directly to archive entries.
+- Bytes can be written directly to archive entries.
 - It currently only supports **Zip** archives, though support for other archives through [SharpZipLib] should be trivial.
 - It currently only supports creating archives **In Memory**, but can output the results to a byte array for use as you see fit.